simondotm/nx-firebase/docs/nx-firebase-sync.md

 * The `firebase:name:<old-project-name>` tag on the Firebase function's `project.json` will be updated to `firebase:name:<new-project-name>`

-## Deleted Nx-Firebase Projects
+## Deleting Nx-Firebase Projects

-Nx projects can be deleted using the `nx g remove` generator.
+Nx projects such as Firebase apps and Firebase function apps can be deleted using the `nx g remove` generator.

+Run the `nx g @simondotm/nx-firebase:sync` generator after the deletion.

+> Note that when deleting a firebase function project, you may need to use the additional `--forceRemove` option, since Firebase function apps are implicit dependencies of Firebase apps and Nx will warn about this.

-### Deleting a firebase application
+### Deleted firebase applications

 * The Firebase config file linked to the deleted Firebase application project will be deleted
 * Any Functions that were dependencies of the deleted firebase app will be reported as orphaned